southsidefreddy/ufo_project/README.md

 ## Data Dictionary

-    * UFO data was taken from https://www.kaggle.com/search?q=ufo+sightings+us
+     UFO data was taken from https://www.kaggle.com/search?q=ufo+sightings+us

+        Event.Date- Date of the reported ufo sighting Shape- Shape of the flying object
+        Location- City/Town of the reported sighting
+        State- State of the reported sighting
+        Country- USA or Canada
+        Source- Where the report came from
+        USA- 1 if the report is in the USA 0 if it is not unnamed- Unused column

-    * Climate data was taken from https://www.kaggle.com/datasets/jmcslk/2018-quarterly-us-weather-data-by-state
+     Climate data was taken from https://www.kaggle.com/datasets/jmcslk/2018-quarterly-us-weather-data-by-state

+        Unnamed- Gives the row number of the data set State- Climate reports are categorized by state location avg_hum_spr- Average humidity for the spring season avg_hum_sum- Average humidity for the summer season avg_hum_fall- Average humidity for the fall season avg_hum_wint- Average humidity for the winter season avg_temp_spr- Average temperature for the spring season avg_temp_sum- Average temperature for the summer season avg_temp_fall- Average temperature for the fall season avg_temp_wint- Average temperature for the winter season avg_precip_spr- Average precipitation for the spring season avg_precip_sum- Average precipitation for the summer season avg_precip_fall- Average precipitation for the fall season avg_precip_wint- Average precipitation for the winter season avg_pressure_spr- Average pressure for the spring season avg_pressure_sum- Average pressure for the summer season avg_pressure_fall- Average pressure for the fall season avg_pressure_wint- Average pressure for the winter season

 These csv files are kept in the data folder that is in the Github repo.